oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 #### Run tests

 Before you begin, it is highly recommended to make yourself familiar with behat arguments and options.
-Run ```bin/behat --help``` for detailed description.
+Run ```bin/behat --help``` for a detailed description.

-When the Oro application is installed without demo data and is running, and the PhantomJs or Selenium Server is running, you can start runing the behat tests by feature from the root of the application.
+When the Oro application is installed without demo data and is running, and the PhantomJs or Selenium Server is running, you can start running the behat tests by feature from the root of the application.

 You may use one of the following commands.